glynjackson/ec2-deploy/README.rst

 ~~~~~~~~~~~~~~~~~~~~~

 EC2 Deploy gives you a very useful environment variable file with ``python-dotenv``, which
-reads values from .env file and loads them as environment variables.
+reads values from a local .env file and loads them as environment variables for your application.

 For your remote server you set these variables in ``vars_production.env`` and ``vars_staging.env`` found within the
 server template used.
 EC2 Deploy will create your server environment variables based on the command used during